COALITION

 Video games

-March 11: Deleted all Russian users
+March 11: Deleted all users from Russia

 logo